Tom's Guide Verdict

 It’s not that the input method is poorly executed.
 Single-, multi-, and long-press gestures are responsive, and tactility feels fluid.
 The problem, which has been longstanding, is that pressing the buttons pushes the buds further into your ears.
 This becomes frustrating and painful after several attempts.
 One way to limit using them is assigning your most used functions to the one-press gesture or using voice activation for playback, call management, or volume.
 Google Assistant demonstrated flawless speech recognition (saying “Hey Google” instantly turned on the AI bot) and executed commands accurately.
 Siri performed well, but you can only access it manually.

 It’s amazing that Jabra finally got onboard the Dolby Atmos train.
 Why they continue to bypass the hi-res codec station is unknown.
 The Elite 8 Active are stuck with SBC and AAC, two codecs that stream music acceptably well, but lack the resolution and speed transmission of advanced codecs like aptX and LDAC.

-Jabra Elite 8 Active: Verdict
+Jabra Elite 8 Active review: Verdict

 The Elite 8 Active serve exceptionally well for fitness and casual listening.
 Jabra’s warm sound signature will jumpstart workouts the moment you press play.
 Noise cancelation does a fantastic job of reducing unwanted sounds, be it on runs or during video chats.
 These buds are also built like tanks to give you long-lasting use.